Relieving your dog’s itch with Zenrelia™

 Following your vet consultation, your vet has prescribed a new medicine called Zenrelia to help relieve your dog’s itchy skin.
 Your vet may have explained that there are four common forms of allergic itch in dogs:1,2

-Canine Atopic Dermatitis (CAD), caused by allergies to environmental triggers such as pollen or house dust mites.
+Canine Atopic Dermatitis (CAD) - caused by environmental allergens, such as pollen or house dust mites.
+This is the most common type of skin allergy in dogs.

-A food allergy, often to protein sources such as beef, dairy, chicken or pork in your dog’s food.
+Food allergies - often to protein sources such as beef, dairy, chicken or pork in your dog’s diet, treats or medications.
+You dog may also have digestive as well as itch symptoms.

 What is Zenrelia?